johnny353535/yoi/docs/_pages/behaviours/lazyload.md

 </noscript>
 ```

-<p class="hint">Since there is no way to stop the browser from loading an individual image via JavaScript, the <code>&lt;noscript&gt;</code> tag is a good solution.
+<p class="hint hint--primary">Since there is no way to stop the browser from loading an individual image via JavaScript, the <code>&lt;noscript&gt;</code> tag is a good solution.
 If JavaScript is disabled, the image inside the tag will load just fine.</p>

 ## Parameters